 Introducing to PL/SQL Cursor

-When you work with Oracle database, you work with a complete set of rows returned from a SQL SELECT statement.
-However the application in some cases cannot work effectively with entire result set, therefore the database server needs to provide a mechanism for the application to work with one row or a subset of result set at a time.
+When you work with Oracle database, you work with a complete set of rows returned from an SELECT statement.
+However the application in some cases cannot work effectively with the entire result set, therefore, the database server needs to provide a mechanism for the application to work with one row or a subset of the result set at a time.
 As the result, Oracle created PL/SQL cursor to provide these extensions.

-A PL/SQL cursor is a pointer that points to the result set of a SQL query against database tables.
+A PL/SQL cursor is a pointer that points to the result set of an SQL query against database tables.

 Working with PL/SQL Cursor